On the time consistency of collective preferences: Setup and Aggregation

-The methodology for constructing the Pareto optimal allocations is mainly based on \cite{lucasstokey84} and the extensions made in \cite{danalevan90,danalevan91}.
+The methodology for constructing Pareto optimal allocations is mainly based on the works of \cite{lucasstokey84} and \cite{danalevan90,danalevan91}.
 Although an important difference is that individual preferences in the current framework are a primitive of the problem, instead of being derived from a time aggregator.

-The Pareto or utility weights for each agent are allowed to vary over time.
+A fundamental assumption in this setup is that the Pareto or utility weights for each agent are allowed to vary over time.
 For each period $t$, the set of weights is given by a vector $\theta_t:=(\theta_t^1,\ldots,\theta_t^n)$ in the $n$-dimensional simplex, denoted by $\Theta^n$ and defined as